 There are also waterfalls that are worth seeing in the southern Black Forest.
 Between Dead moss and Hintertodtmoos, the Todtmoos waterfalls are waiting for a visit.
 The total drop height is 40 meters, which is divided into three steps, the highest of which is eight meters high.
 At the foot of the waterfall, a bridge invites you to cross the water.

 Urban waterfall - Geroldauer waterfall

-In the city with just over 50.000 inhabitants Baden-Baden you don't necessarily expect a waterfall.
+In the city of Baden-BAden, which has a population of just over 50.000, you don't necessarily expect a waterfall.
 However, one can be found in the Geroldsau district.
 If you follow a one and a half kilometer long hiking trail through the forest, you will reach the Grobbach falls.
-With a height of only nine meters, over which the water falls into a wide basin, the waterfall is more of the small variety, but is also classified as a two-dimensional natural monument.
+With a fall height of only nine meters, over which the water falls into a wide basin, the waterfall is more of the small type, but is also classified as a two-dimensional natural monument.
 Famous personalities such as Johannes Brahms or Gustave Courbet also indulged in nature when they were in Baden-Baden.